chuckvalenza/portfolio/content/posts/servers/homelab.md

     weight: 500
 ---

-Below is an image of my lab.
-From top to bottom, left to right:
+I run a networking lab in my house, fondly coined a 'homelab.'

+I stand up a variety of services from time to time when experimenting with new software and networking concepts.
+Services which the lab constantly provides to my home are: DNS, SIEM, wireless, file shares, print and scan service, a plex server, publicly accessible Gitlab and Nextcloud services, and PoE IP cameras.
+From time-to-time I stand up various virtual machines to experiment with new concepts.

+## Hardware Summary

+{{< vs 3 >}}

 {{< img src="/images/posts/servers/homelab-overview/homelab.png" width="900" align="center">}}

 {{< vs 3 >}}

+Above is an image of my lab.
+From top to bottom, left to right:

 | Item                          | Notes                                                           |
 | ----------------------------- | --------------------------------------------------------------  |